 A 21st century immigration system must address the backlog of the current visa system while safeguarding fair and reasonable measures to strengthen respect for our laws as we secure family unity and seek to invite new immigrants from diverse sectors of the world.
 It is our moral imperative to construct a workable and humane immigration system that will cultivate contributions from future immigrants and support family unity.

-The most realistic way to secure our borders and restore respect for law is to provide an opportunity for aspiring citizens to legalize their status and to have safe and orderly channels for future immigrants to enter our nation legally.
+The most realistic way to secure our borders is to restore respect for law is to provide an opportunity for aspiring citizens to legalize their status and to have safe and orderly channels for future immigrants to enter our nation legally.
 Internal and border law enforcement should be smart and balanced, focusing on preventing criminals, drug cartels and other bad actors from entering the U.S. or engaging in criminal activities.
-SEIU looks forward to the president’s leadership on comprehensive immigration reform and on Congress to act in 2013.
-This is the right thing to do for America, our economy, our communities, and for workers and our families.
+We need a humane system of immigration not expensive and divisive walls and enforcement tactics that threaten hard-working families and communities.

 SEIU NJ Twitter Feed